antrikshmisri/Github-Automation-Backend/README.md

     python3 ./auto-scripts/main.py
     ```

 ***Note:** This script listens to all nested files, ignoring all the directories and files present in .gitignore.
-If you want to add custom folders that you want the script to ignore add them in .gitignore*
+If you want to add custom folders that you want the script to ignore add them in .gitignore. **Add all build directories or any directory that contains modules like: node_modules***